Sebastien-Raguideau/Simple_Gfa_parser/README.md

 file_out : name of output file

 -C contig_to_bin_map : falcultative argument, allow to add information regarding vertexes in your graph, namely membership of a contig in a bin.
 The file contig_to_bin_map need to be in the following format : name_of_contig:name_of_bin .Name_of_contig need to be the same as in file_in.
-The main interest of this option is that Simple_Gfa_parser will add the bin membership information as a color in the .gfa file allowing in a way that bandage can understand allowing to display effectively such membership.
+The main interest of this option is that Simple_Gfa_parser will add the bin membership information as a color in the .gfa file in a way that bandage can understand allowing to display effectively such membership.
 At the moment a maximum of 20 differents bin is supported, for coloring reason.

 -Draw Graph.format : facultative argument, use graph-tool to draw the assembly graph in the file "graph" in the format ".format", it can be any of thoses : "xlib", "ps", "svg", "svgz", "fig", "mif", "hpgl", "pcl", "png", "gif", "dia", "imap", "cmapx".
 If contig_to_bin_map was also used, vertices are colored following vertices bin membership.